kytos-ng/documentation/tutorials/napps/publishing_your_napp.rst

 **name** and **license**, while other aren't, despite them being as important as the mandatory ones.
 They also accept different values.

-- **username**: String with the username of the NApp creator.
-While uploading your NApp this field must match your username on the napps server.
+- **username**: String with the username of the NApp creator (required GitHub account username).
+While publishing your NApp to github it should match with your GitHub account username.

 - **name**: String with the name of the NApp.